🎉 Celebrate the official opening of the new Foxhound Beekeeping Store and Pollination Center. Join us on November 22nd at 11 AM!

 Amiflex – A Varroa Treatment For Commercial Beekeepers

-There have been a variety of varroa mite treatments available, and we have better options than beekeepers in the 80s or 90s do.
+There have been a variety of varroa mite treatments available, and we now have the ability to choose better options than beekeepers in the 80s or 90s did, depending on our circumstances.

 In 2023, Veto-Pharma, the maker of the popular varroa mite treatment Apivar, came out with a new formula.
 Apivar has been available in the US since 2013 and has worked well for beekeepers as a part of the normal varroa treatment rotation.